Two-thirds of the world’s population don’t have access to safe surgery. That’s as many as 5 billion people.

 There are also interesting developments in the hardware arena, with Georgian start-up InGlove developing a VR glove which could prove useful for applications such as medical simulations, and Purdue University researching a system called DeepHand, which uses a “convolutional neural network” that mimics the human brain and is capable of “deep learning” to understand the hand’s nearly endless complexity of joint angles and contortions.
 It uses a depth-sensing camera to capture the user’s hand and figure out where the hands and fingers are, applying algorithms to then replicate those motions in real time.
 Karthik Ramani, director of the University’s C Design Lab says that in Virtual Reality it is crucial for your hands to be able to accurately interact with the virtual world in order to provide full immersion.Imagine how this level of interaction can deliver next-generation education for students worldwide Click To Tweet

-It will be interesting to see how both new and existing technologies develop and find new applications across all sorts of areas such as medicine and education, and many agree that this will be the crucial factor in determining how quickly VR becomes pervasive.
-Watch this space
+It will be interesting to see how immersive tech develops and find new applications across areas such as medicine and education, and many agree that this will be the crucial factor in determining how quickly VR becomes pervasive.

 Also published on Medium.